 Viasat Internet in Illinois at a Glance

 Viasat delivers satellite internet across all of Illinois, from Chicago, Springfield, and Rockford to the most remote areas.
-With the newer ViaSat-3 satellite and Unleashed plans offering unlimited data at speeds up to 300 Mbps, Viasat brings reliable broadband to every corner of the state without requiring ground-based infrastructure.
+With the newer ViaSat-3 satellite.
+Unleashed plans offering unlimited data at speeds up to 300 Mbps, Viasat brings reliable broadband to every corner of the state without requiring ground-based infrastructure.

 Viasat Satellite Internet in Illinois

 Chicagoland residents enjoy fiber from multiple providers, but satellite remains essential for the farming communities of central and southern Illinois.
-With speeds up to 300 Mbps on the Unleashed 300+ plan and no data caps to worry about, Viasat has evolved from a last-resort option into a genuinely competitive broadband choice for rural Illinois households.
-The company's shift toward unlimited data and faster speeds reflects growing demand from remote workers, telehealth patients, and streaming households in southern Illinois communities near Carbondale, the rural Quad Cities outskirts, and central Illinois farming towns.
+With speeds up to 300 Mbps on the Unleashed 300+ plan.
+No data caps to worry about, Viasat has evolved from a last-resort option into a genuinely competitive broadband choice for rural Illinois households.
+The company's shift toward unlimited data and faster speeds reflects growing demand from remote workers, telehealth patients.
+Streaming households in southern Illinois communities near Carbondale, the rural Quad Cities outskirts, and central Illinois farming towns.

 Viasat Internet Plans in Illinois